-- Add lemon zest, lemon juice, olive oil, turmeric, basil leaves, salt and pepper to blender.
+Add lemon zest, lemon juice, olive oil, turmeric, basil leaves, salt and pepper to a high-powered blender.
 Blend until smooth.

-- Arrange cauliflower, bell pepper slices, and onion slices on a parchment lined tray.
-Pour sauce over the vegetables, stir with a wooden spoon to coat each piece.
+Arrange cauliflower, bell pepper slices, and onion slices on a parchment lined tray.
+Pour sauce over the vegetables, stir to coat each piece.

 If you make these roasted lemon turmeric basil vegetables and post a picture on Instagram, please tag me using the hashtag #StaceyHomemaker so I can see your delicious creation!

 Want to start your own healthy food blog and share all of your delicious recipes?
 Learn how to do it in just 3 easy steps + check out the 10 tools that all new bloggers need to be successful!

 What would you serve these lemon turmeric basil vegetables with?
 Let me know in the comments!